 For most of the institutions say Bank, savings account acts as a source of money rather than a source of income.
-When someone parks fund in a savings bank account, banks normally offer 4% or more than 4% (RBI guideline says that minimum deposit rate should be 4% but banks can offer to pay more), the same fund banks can lend at more than 4% to earn income.
-Lending for banks includes Housing loan, Personal loan and Commercial loan.
-Cheapest of them is housing loan which is usually offered around 10% (depends on credit history as well).
+When someone parks funds in a savings bank account, banks normally offer 4% or more than 4% (RBI guideline says that minimum deposit rate should be 4% but banks can offer to pay more), the same fund banks can lend at more than 4% to earn income.
+Lending for banks includes Housing loan, Personal loan and Commercial loans.
+Cheapest of them is a housing loan which is usually offered around 10% (depends on credit history as well).

-Let’s say, there is 1000 savings account and each one has a balance of Rs.
+Let’s say, there are 1000 savings accounts and each one has a balance of Rs.
 10,000 so banks have to shell 4% of Rs.
 10,000,000 (1 crore) which is Rs.
 400,000 (4 lakhs) as an interest payment to account holders.
 In turn, banks lend Rs.
 90,00,000 (90 lakhs) (since bank can’t lend all which is present in the savings account as a part of the regulatory framework).
-Bank lends at suppose 10% so earning would be Rs.
+The bank lends at suppose 10% so earning would be Rs.
 900,000 (9 lakhs).
-Net earnings of the bank would be Rs.
+The bank’s net earnings of the bank would be Rs.
 500,000 (5 lakhs).

 Where in Liquid Funds is a kind of mutual fund where the money is invested in debt instruments like commercial papers, sovereign bonds, treasury bills, fixed deposits whose maturity is less than a month?
 The exit load (penalty for exiting early) over here is zero compared to other mutual funds where it is normally in the range of 0.5% to 2% for 365 days.
 The expense ratio (charged from an investor) is minimal for liquid funds which are in the range of around 0.05% to 0.10% (10 paise per 100 Rs.).
 For other mutual funds, it is normally around 2.35% to 2.5%.
 So the question of liquidity doesn’t come here like savings account or FD which is highly liquid as well as one can invest in liquid funds for a day as well (no restriction on minimum day criteria, it is like a zero balance account).

-One might argue since Liquid Funds invest in the market, and it is risky compared to savings account funds.
-The above argument holds true when liquid funds invest in longer duration bonds where the price fluctuation happen with interest rates.
-Liquid funds primarily invest in products like commercial papers, treasury bills, money market instruments whose maturity is largely around 91 days even lesser than that.
+One might argue that since Liquid Funds invest in the market, it is risky compared to savings account funds.
+The above argument holds true when liquid funds invest in longer duration bonds where the price fluctuation happens with interest rates.
+Liquid funds primarily invest in products like commercial papers, treasury bills, money market instruments whose maturity is largely around 91 days even less than that.
 Also, investment will be an instrument whose credit rating is highest like AAA/P1+ or it is invested in government bills issued by RBI (probability of government defaulting is very low).
 And within 91 days’ chances are almost impossible that AAA-rated company will go bankrupt where the company is not able to pay the money.

-Take an example of HDFC Liquid Fund — the example composition of the mentioned fund is below.
+Take an example of the HDFC Liquid Fund — the example composition of the mentioned fund is below.